 In winter conditions ascents by the normal route are also possible, but they require experience and a full winter equipment.

-2. Rif.
-Pomedes, 2303 m and Rif.
-Duca d'Aosta, 2098 m (both more remote on the eastern part).
+- Rifugio Pomedes 2303 m and Rifugio Duca d'Aosta 2098 m (both more remote on the eastern side)

-4. And many huts and hotels on the road Cortina - Passo Falzarego.
+And many huts and hotels on the road Cortina - Passo Falzarego.

 More tourist information you can find on the page of Cortina d'Ampezzo.